GooTechnologies/learn/tutorials/create/state-machine-new/index.md

 ## Part 6: Add the transitions between the states

-To create the transition from the 'down' to 'up' state, or the 'up' to 'down' state when clicking on the flag, you can simply click on 'On pick entity' in the state graph, hold down your mouse button , and let it go on the state where you want to make the transition to when the entity (in this case the flag) is clicked.
+To create the transition from the 'down' to 'up' state, and the 'up' to 'down' state when clicking on the flag, we have to add transitions between the states. you can simply click on 'On pick entity' in the state graph, hold down your mouse button , and let it go on the state where you want to make the transition to when the entity (in this case the flag) is clicked.
   ![](connectstates.gif)

 Now when you click the 'play' button and click on the flag, you can see the transition between the states with each click.